kbrsh/moon/src/api/directives.md

 <h1 m-html="{{html}}"></h1>
 ```

 Can be used to dynamically set the `innerHTML` of an element.
+Note that this will not be compiled (you cannot use directives or templates)

 ##### **if**